Bio-based plastics

 - Bio-based feedstock – secondary raw materials: waste or residual products defined in accordance with (EU) Renewable Energy Directive 2018/2001.
 There must be traceability back to the production / process where the residual production occurred.

-- Bio-based feedstock – recycled raw materials: Recycled material (according to ISO 14021) documentation for that the raw material is recycled.
+- Bio-based feedstock – recycled raw materials: recycled material (in accordance with ISO 14021): documentation demonstrating that the raw material is recycled.

 - Restrictions on the use of certain raw materials that are not produced or sourced in a sustainable way.

-- Traceability (often certified traceability) of raw material for ensuring that the bio-based plastics is sustainably sourced and traceable.
-The raw material supply chain is documented all the way from the site of extraction until final product.
+- Traceability (often certified traceability) of raw materials to ensure that bio-based plastics are sustainably sourced and traceable.
+The raw material supply chain must be documented from the site of extraction through to the final product.

-- Recyclability: bio-based plasticsmust be recyclable via the existing waste systems operating in the Nordic region.
-Incineration with energy recovery is not considered as material recovery.
+- Recyclability: bio-based plastics must be recyclable through existing waste management systems operating in the Nordic region.
+Incineration with energy recovery is not considered material recovery.

 Definitions

-First generation feedstock are crops and plants that can be consumed by humans and animals.
+First-generation feedstock consists of crops and plants that can be consumed by humans and animals.

-Second generation feedstock refers to crops and plants not suitable for human consumption (food) or animal consumption (feed).
-Second generation feedstock can be either non-food crops (cellulosic feedstock) or waste materials from first generation feedstock (e.g., waste vegetable oil).
-Examples of second generation feedstock include: wood, short-rotation crops such as poplar, willow or miscanthus (elephant grass), wheat straw, bagasse, corncobs, palm fruit bunches and switch grass.
+Second-generation feedstock refers to crops and plants that are not suitable for human (food) or animal (feed) consumption.
+Second-generation feedstock can consist of either non-food crops (cellulosic feedstock) or waste materials derived from first-generation feedstock (e.g. waste vegetable oil).
+Examples of second-generation feedstock include wood, short-rotation crops such as poplar, willow, or miscanthus (elephant grass), wheat straw, bagasse, corncobs, palm fruit bunches, and switchgrass.

-Third generation feedstock is biomass derived from algae.
+Third-generation feedstock refers to biomass derived from algae.